drand/website/docs/concepts/cryptography.md

 Afterward, we show how drand uses PBC in the randomness beacon generation phase for [threshold Boneh-Lynn-Shacham (BLS) signatures](https://en.wikipedia.org/wiki/Boneh%E2%80%93Lynn%E2%80%93Shacham).

-Finally, we explain how Drand links the generated threshold BLS signatures into a randomness chain.
+Finally, we explain how drand links the generated threshold BLS signatures into a randomness chain.

-### Pairing-Based Cryptography
+### Pairing-based cryptography

 Pairing-based cryptography is based on _bilinear groups_ $(\mathbb{G}_1,\mathbb{G}_2,\mathbb{G_t})$ where $\mathbb{G}_1,\mathbb{G}_2,$ and $\mathbb{G_t}$ are cyclic groups of prime order $p$ with generators $g_1$, $g_2$, and $g_t$ respectively, and a pairing operation $e : \mathbb{G}_1  \times \mathbb{G}_2 \to \mathbb{G}_t$ with the following properties: